leleliu008/ndk-pkg/README.md

         ndk-pkg ls outdated

-*   is the specified package available ?
+*   is the given package available ?

         ndk-pkg is available curl
         ndk-pkg is available curl ge 7.50.0